 Fees may apply.
 Most items are accepted for free.
-Exceptions include CRT televisions and monitors ($1/inch diagonal), LCD screens larger than 36″ or large rear projection televisions ($15/per), some batteries, and data items requiring data destruction receipts (prices vary based on medium and volume).
+Exceptions include CRT televisions and monitors ($1/inch diagonal), LCD screens larger than 36″ or large rear-projection televisions ($15/per), some batteries, and data items requiring data destruction receipts (prices vary based on medium and volume).
 Contact us at [email protected] to learn more.
 Volume discounts apply for data destruction services.

 We are committed to environmental stewardship and ship material only to R2/RIOS or E-Steward facilities.
-By shipping to R2/RIOS and E-Steward facilities, we are able to ensure high environmental stewardship standards are met through the entire end of life recycling process.
+By shipping to R2/RIOS and E-Steward facilities, we are able to ensure high environmental stewardship standards are met through the entire end-of-life recycling process.

 City of Helena

-Click here to access information on Helena Recycling services.
 Helena Recycling provides curbside and business recycling collection for most common recyclables including glass, type #1 & #2 plastic, cardboard, metal cans, and paper (office/newsprint/magazine).

-Clothing and other usable items: thrift stores, such as Good Samaritan, collect items for resale and reuse while also supporting those in need.
+Clothing and other usable items: thrift stores, such as the Good Samaritan, collect items for resale and reuse while also supporting those in need.

-Building supplies: The Helena Area Habitat for Humanity’s Restore accepts “gently used furniture, home accessories, building materials and appliances.”
+Building supplies: The Helena Area Habitat for Humanity’s Restore accepts “gently used furniture, home accessories, building materials, and appliances.”